genesiscommunitysuccess/docs/docs/platform-reference/essential-information/starting-new-project/dependencies.md

                     </dependency>

 ```
-When you run remap on Echo, all the relevant dictionaries will be included.
+When you run `remap` on Echo, the dictionary files from Foxtrot (as well as AUTH) will be included.

 ### Dependency scenarios
 Dependencies on other Genesis applications require a little care.
 The Genesis application you are depending on might itself have dependencies.
 If this is the case, then you must also include those dependencies in the pom.

-Note that you (obviously) cannot have cirular dependencies.
+Note that you (obviously) cannot have circular dependencies.

 #### Scenario 1: simple hierarchy
-The following scenarios assume you are specifying the dependencies for an applicatio called Foxtrot.
+The following scenarios assume you are specifying the dependencies for an application called Foxtrot.

 FOXTROT depends on ECHO